-- i. derecognizes the assets (including goodwill) and liabilities of the subsidiary at the carrying amounts on the date when it loses control; - ii. derecognizes the carrying amounts of any non-controlling interests of its former subsidiary on the date when it loses control: - iii. recognizes the fair value of the consideration received (if any) from the transaction, events, or condition that caused the loss of control; - iv. recognizes the fair value of any investment retained in the subsidiary at fair value on the date of loss of control: and - v. recognizes any surplus or deficit in profit or loss that is attributable to the Company's owner.
+- i. derecognizes the assets (including goodwill) and liabilities of the subsidiary at the carrying amounts on the date when it loses control; - ii. derecognizes the carrying amounts of any non-controlling interests of its former subsidiary on the date when it loses control: - iii. recognizes the fair value of the consideration received (if any) from the transaction, events, or condition that caused the loss of control; - iv. recognizes the fair value of any investment retained in the subsidiary at fair value on the date of loss of control; and - v. recognizes any surplus or deficit in profit or loss that is attributable to the Group.

-(Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)
+As of March 31, 2023 and For the Three Months Period Then Ended (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)